 Thinking of all these questions together is like trying to eat an entire meal in one gulp.
 At the Bootcamp, we break the massive meal into small, digestible chunks.
 Here we break these difficult questions down for the novice/ intermediate level writer.
 You get the answers, you write, and the big daunting meal turns into a feast.
 Or at least something you can tackle.

 The Himalayan Writing Bootcamp is our most popular course.
-You learn, of course, and you write.
+You learn and you write.
 A lot.
 You learn by doing.
-You dig into aspects of a good book - like plot, character, dialogue, voice (First person or third?
+You dig into aspects of a good book - plot, character, dialogue, voice (First person or third?
 Or second person like this paragraph?) and much more.
 You learn the rather critical art of editing, and realize how much unnecessary, extra and pompous verbosity we habitually stuff into our writing.
 Okay, now lets edit that: You learn

 the rather critical art of editing, and realize how much unnecessary, extra and pompuous verbosity we habitually stuff into our writing.
 You learn tools: For editing, for writing better and for disciplining yourself as a writer.

 Eight or nine of you do all this collectively - as "we".
 We understand the writing landscape of India.
 We get to know the various players – writers, publishers, literary agents.
 We dissect the publishing industry and understand how technology is changing it.
 A detailed, day-wise break-up of the Bootcamp is shared below.
 We learn to notice unnecessary use of passive voice, like in the previous sentence.
 It could have been “We’ve shared a day-wise program below”.
 We learn how to clean up our writing.

 Participants love this Bootcamp.
 They say nice things.
 And they write - six books have been completed, and many more are in the works.
 To read about the books HWR has helped along, click here.

 Who: Chetan Mahajan, a Penguin published author and award-winning blogger, leads this workshop.
 (For instructor profile, click here or scroll down.)

 Where: The Himalayan Writing Retreat, Satkhol Village.
 Uttarakhand - 263138 (India).
 Details here.